-Apple recently released its iPhone 5 iOS 9.3.1 update, a bug fix update for Apple’s former flagship.
-The upgrade fixes many iOS 9 problems but iPhone 5 users on iOS 9 (and other versions of iOS) continue to complain about various issues.
+iPhone 5 users are running into problems with iOS 10, iOS 9 and older versions of Apple’s operating system.
 With that in mind we want to show you how to fix the most common iPhone 5 problems.

-In September, after a lengthy stay in Apple’s beta program, Apple released iOS 9 for the iPhone 5 and others.
-The iOS 9 update brought tons of features and enhancements to the iPhone 5 but it also brought some problems to the former flagship.
+In September, after a lengthy stay in Apple’s beta program, Apple released iOS 10 for the iPhone 5 and others.
+The iOS 10 update brought tons of features and enhancements to the iPhone 5 but it also brought some problems to the former flagship.

 iPhone 5 users need help and today we want to share some fixes for common iPhone 5 problems.
-These fixes will cover the most common issues found on iOS 7, iOS 8 and iOS 9.
-Take a look at them if you run into something.
+These fixes will cover the most common issues found on iOS 7, iOS 8 iOS 9, and iOS 10.

 How to Fix iPhone 5 Battery Life Problems

-Some iPhone 5 users are experiencing battery life woes after making the move to Apple’s iOS 9.
+Some iPhone 5 users are experiencing battery life woes after making the move to Apple’s iOS 10 operating system.

 If you start to notice a drain on battery, take a look at our list of fixes for bad iPhone 5 battery life.
 They will help you better manage your apps and services and if you’re lucky, help you get rid of that annoying battery drain.

 How to Fix iPhone 5 Wi-Fi Issues

-iPhone and iPad users have complained about a wide variety of issues from grayed out Wi-Fi to unstable connections.
-Those issues persist after the iOS 9 update and we’ve heard from a few iPhone 5 users who’ve seen issues with the latest version.
+iPhone 5 users have complained about a wide variety of issues from grayed out Wi-Fi to unstable connections.
+Those issues continue to popup after Apple’s iOS 10 release and we’ve heard from a few iPhone 5 users who’ve seen issues with the latest version of the operating system.

 There is no guaranteed fix for iPhone 5 Wi-Fi issues but there are a few things that users can try before performing a factory reset, replacing a router, or taking the iPhone down to an Apple Store.

-The first thing you’ll will want to do is reset your network settings.
-To do this, open up the iPhone 5 and head to Settings > General > Reset > Reset Network Settings.
+If none of that works you’ll will want to reset your network settings.
+To do this, turn on your iPhone 5 and head to Settings > General > Reset > Reset Network Settings.

 You will need the passcode and again, a few minutes of time because the phone is going to reboot itself to complete the changes.
-Those performing this fix will also want to track down commonly used Wi-Fi passwords because this process will force users to enter them.
+If you decide to try this fix you’ll also want to track down commonly used Wi-Fi passwords because you will need to input them again.

 If that doesn’t fix things, you can also try turning off Wi-Fi Networking.
 To do that, head to Settings > Privacy > Location Services > System Services.
 After that reboot the phone.